ststeiger/procyon/README.md

 ![](https://bitbucket.org/mstrobel/procyon/wiki/logo.png)

+# This is an early fork of [Procyon](https://bitbucket.org/mstrobel/procyon) from bitbucket.
+# Procyon has moved to github [Procyon](https://github.com/mstrobel/procyon).
+# For the latest version, please see https://github.com/mstrobel/procyon

 *Procyon* is a suite of Java metaprogramming tools focused on code generation and analysis.
 It includes the following libraries:

   1. Core Framework